Coleridge-Initiative-org/adrf-userdocs/docs/_source/getting_started/username.rst

-Claiming your username and password
+Claiming your Username and Password
 ===================================

 The ADRF uses two-factor authentication for additional security.
 You'll need to install an one-time password (OTP) application to your mobile device such as DuoMobile.